What Is An Ion?

-The process of gaining or losing electrons (with respect to the neutral atom or molecule) is called ionization.
+The process of gaining or losing electrons (relative to the neutral atom or molecule) is called ionization.
 Cations and anions are usually represented with the corresponding atom symbol and the "+" or "-" symbol, respectively.
-If the number of electrons won or lost is greater than one, this is also indicated.
+If the number of electrons gained or lost is greater than one, this is also indicated.

-The cations and anions are attracted to the cathode and anode, respectively.
+The cations and anions are attracted to the cathode and the anode, respectively.